 1.19.
-In training for patient encounters, does your medical school's curriculum introduc e strategies for taking an environmental history or exposure history?
+In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?

-- 2 Yes, the core curriculum includes strategies for taking an environmental history. - Only elective coursework includes strategies for taking an environmental history. - 0 No, the curriculum does not include strategies for taking an environmental history.
+Yes, the core curriculum includes strategies for taking an environmental history.
+(2 points)

+Only elective coursework includes strategies for taking an environmental history.
+(1 point)

+No, the curriculum does not include strategies for taking an environmental history.
+(0 points)

-Included in the Clinical Skill curriculum, a core portion of the Phase I medical curriculum at Sidney Kimmel Medical College, students are trained to take a full history.
+Included in the Clinical Skills curriculum, a core portion of the Phase I medical curriculum at Sidney Kimmel Medical College, students are trained to take a full history.
 This includes asking about socioeconomic factors (home environment), occupation, social determinants of health, and recent travel.
 These aim to identify environmental exposure history.